 The residency program covers all expenses for each resident for one educational benefit per academic year.
-Additionally the program covers AAOA dues, AAO-HNS dues, NEOS dues, BoardVitals Membership and supplies a head mirror (PGY1) and surgical loupes (PGY3) for each resident.
+Additionally the program covers AAOA dues, AAO-HNS dues, NEOS dues, BoardVitals membership, American College of Surgeons Otolaryngology Fundamentals (PGY1), and surgical loupes (PGY2) for each resident.
 The choice of meeting must be approved by the attending staff.
 Residents require permission to attend a course.
 Meeting examples include:

 - PGY1: The first-year otolaryngology resident will be sent to Boston Children's CORES Boot Camp.